 February is Dental Awareness Month

-We are again offering a 10% discount on all equine dental procedures done in our heated clinic from January 27 through February 28.
+We are again offering a 10% discount on all equine dental procedures done in our heated clinic from January 29 to March 2.
 Get a jump on spring and get your horse’s teeth in pristine shape.
-We’re adding an extra week this year to allot for “bad weather days”.
 Call early for an appointment!
-(You can even drop your horse off in the morning and pick him up at the end of the day.)
+(You can even drop your horse off in the morning and pick him up at the end of the day!)

 The Foal's First Dental Exam

 Foals are born with 0–4 incisors, and 0–12 cheek teeth.
 A foal’s first dental exam should be performed shortly after birth, often during its neonatal exam.
 This exam can help identify any developmental abnormalities, such as an overbite or wry nose.

 Young horses between the ages of 2.5 and 5 years of age shed their 24 deciduous (baby) teeth, and erupt 36-40 permanent teeth, depending on their sex.
 During this time, their mouths can be in pain, just like a teething human infant.
 Retained caps and delayed eruption can lead to malocclusions.
 Early identification and correction of any problems can give the horse a balanced mouth.

 A normal young horse should have his first dental treatment around 18-24 months of age.
 At this time, a complete oral exam will be performed.
 Any wolf teeth present will be removed, and the cheek teeth (molars and pre-molars) will be balanced and have the sharp edges floated off.
 This should always be done prior to bitting and training.
 Thereafter, dental care for adult horses is performed as needed, usually every 9-18 months, depending on the horse's age and performance.